keptn/keptn/usecases/unbreakable-delivery-pipeline/README.md

     $ git push
     ```

-1. Build this new version
+1. Build this new release
     1. Go to **Jenkins** and **sockshop**.
     1. Click on **create-release-branch** pipeline and **Schedule a build with parameters**.
     1. For the parameter **SERVICE**, enter the name of the service you want to create a release for.
 In this case: **carts**
-    1. After the create-release-branch pipeline has finished, trigger the build pipeline for the carts service.
+    1. After the create-release-branch pipeline has finished, trigger the build pipeline for the carts release.

 ## Step 2: Setup self-healing action for production deployment <a id="step-two"></a>